SalvieMundi/DynSFX/README.md

 ---

 ### Known issues:
-1. lag in nether, this' due to the reverb method being imperformant, I've some ideas as to how to fix
-2. inacurrate to real life ( / percieved scale relative to minecraft) reverb effect
+1. inacurrate to real life ( / percieved scale relative to minecraft) reverb effect
-These two may be fixed in the next release

-3. no echo
+2. no echo
-4. no reverse reverb
+3. no reverse reverb
-These may take longer.

 ---